f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot Grabber.md

 _table = 'tsl_timing_classification'
 ```

-If we grab the classification table with a period sligthly less than that of the fastest sector time, and upsert on the table using the (car number, lap, gap) as a unique key, then we should make sure we capture all the laps and the sector times, though we will need to do a little bit of processing of the multiple rows captured for each driver for each lap.
+If we grab the classification table with a period slightly less than that of the fastest sector time, and upsert on the table using the (car number, lap, gap) as a unique key, then we should make sure we capture all the laps and the sector times, though we will need to do a little bit of processing of the multiple rows captured for each driver for each lap.
 (As the timing screen is live, as the leader goes onto a new lap, every other driver goes at least 1 Lap behind; we have to recover from such things.)

 The *(car number, lap, previous lap)* combination should also be unique.
 (I need to think, would that guarantee we capture section times?).

+My original method used upserts to prevent collisions, but that's wrong, I think.
+SQLite lets us add a condirtion to the PK in a table definition that will ignore conflicts, so we can add a car number / lap combination to the tabe as soon as we see it, and then if we upload it again, perhaps with the `TimeGap` reset to `Lap 1` by the lead car starting a new lap, we can just ignore it.

 ```python
 url = 'https://livetiming.tsl-timing.com/191403'